+Industrial grade (Wurth (red) & Fabory (yellow)) screws show higher strength and lower ductility than aerospace grade (JM, 2 batches (blue)) screws

+Figure 11-10 – Tensile test results for M5 DIN 912 stainless steel screws, A2-70

+Some observations (reference 11.7):

+Fatigue properties for ‘aerospace grade’ fasteners tested were very good.
+Very little dispersion within and between the 2 batches tested was observed.

+Fatigue properties of ‘industrial grade’ fasteners were significantly below those of aerospace grade.
+Possible causes:

+Fastener quality was in fact closer to class A2-80 (more cold worked);

+Potentially lower quality of commercial fasteners, e.g. lower surface hardness and lower surface quality.

+Based on these test results it can be prudent to use fatigue properties of the stronger A2-80 material to verify fatigue life of A2-70 fasteners, or alternatively to make sure that properties are really below those of A2-80 when using the properties of this study.
+Fastener strength classes are defined by minimum strength properties.
+There upon, no separate A2-70 material properties were included in ESAFATIG at the time.

+It is important that truly fatigue critical fasteners are procured to a standard that ‘fatigue rates’ the fasteners by a batch fatigue test.
+Be aware that some of the smaller or shorter sizes are not be actually batch tested per such standards and will need to be fatigue tested in custom set-ups.
+Example: NASA-STD-5019A requires ‘low risk’ (i.e. ‘high quality’) fasteners, which operate at stress levels >0,3xUTS (incl. preload), to be batch fatigue tested.
+This is a category not included in the current ECSS-E-ST-32-01.

-1110Palmgren – Miner rule
+Palmgren – Miner rule

 All cyclic stresses above the fatigue threshold level give rise to permanent fatigue damage.
 Damage accumulates whether there is continuous load variation or whether there are single cycles separated by long periods of time.
-Equal damage may arise from a small number of high stress cycles or a large number of low stress cycles.
+Equal damage can arise from a small number of high stress cycles or a large number of low stress cycles.
 This is best envisaged using the S-N curve Figure 11-1.

-It is normally assumed that when the sum total of the fractional damage at all stress levels reaches unity, failure may occur.
+It is normally assumed that when the sum total of the fractional damage at all stress levels reaches unity, failure can occur.

 The mathematical expression of the above concept is known as the Palmgren - Miner Linear cumulative damage rule.
 A scatter factor of 4 is typically applied to fatigue damage to allow for uncertainty in the fatigue analysis (see Reference 12.4).
 Thus, for fatigue resistant design, it is necessary to satisfy the following inequality,